2022 Holiday Toy Guide for Kids That Encourage Developmental Skills

-During the holiday season, it can sometimes be hard to find the right toy when shopping for a little one.
-Whether you are shopping for an infant, a toddler or a child, the possibilities are endless.
-Some toys, however, can help to facilitate developmental skills more than others.
+During the holiday season, it can sometimes be hard to find the right toy when shopping for a child.
+Whether you are shopping for an infant, a toddler or an older child, the possibilities are endless.
+Some toys, however, can help to promote developmental skills more than others.
 Our physical, occupational and speech therapists have put together a list of toys that encourage motor and language development to make this holiday season a little easier.
-Read on to learn more.

 Infant: The O-Ball is a great toy for promoting oral-motor skills.
 It is soft, flexible and easy for babies of all ages to grasp and bring to their mouths for oral exploration.
 There are rattles attached to the ball, which make it fun for them to shake, throw and develop play skills.